-Cash comprises cash in hand and demand deposits and includes amounts held by the Fund's external managers.
+Cash comprises cash in hand in terms of temporary deposits, amounts held by the Fund's external managers and invested in money market funds.

 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and that are subject to minimal risk of changes in value.